-Editors' note: This review was updated on May 15, 2013, with the announcements of new features that are coming to the app this summer.
+Editors' note: This review was updated on July 17, 2013, with new features in version 2.0.

 After downloading the free app from the App Store, you can sign in before going any further (it's not required).
 Don't be fazed by this extra step, as there's a good reason for it.
 Once you sign in, you'll see any previous searches plus integration and saved favorite places.
 See this related guide on getting started with Google Maps for more details.

 The interface is clean, simple, and exceedingly easy to navigate.
 There's a field at the top for searches for locations or addresses, the main map window is front and center as you would expect, and a tab in the lower left (upper left on iPad) slides out a menu so you can choose layers.
 The layers section pops in from the left side to let you toggle traffic, public transit, bicycling, and satellite views, and it offers a link to the Google Earth app for 3D views and other features (more on that in a minute).
 And once you tap on an address or location, you can jump right to Street View without leaving the app.